By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | All Leads Off | Complete signal loss | Check trunk cable connection to monitor first |

-6-Step Fix for "Leads Off" Alarm
+6-Step Fix for the "Leads Off" Alarm

 MedLinket ECG cables are available in both snap and grabber configurations to match your hospital's standard.